ethereum/EIPs/EIPS/eip_draft_asset_bound_non-fungible_tokens.md

     - MUST ensure `anchorIsReleased[anchor]` has the same state as before `transferAnchor()` has been invoked.
     - MUST either
       - call `_safeTransferFrom(ownerOf(tokenByAnchor[anchor]), to, tokenByAnchor[anchor])` when `tokenByAnchor[anchor]` exists
-      - or create a new token wrapping the `ANCHOR` through calling the de-facto standard `_safeMint(to, newTokenId)` if `tokenByAnchor[anchor]` does not exist.
+      - or create a new token mapping the `ANCHOR` through calling the de-facto standard `_safeMint(to, newTokenId)` if `tokenByAnchor[anchor]` does not exist.
 It is RECOMMENDED use the ERC721-Enumerable mechanics to acquire `newTokenId`.
     - MUST emit `AnchorTransfer(from, to, anchor, tokenByAnchor[anchor])`
   - burnAnchor(attestation), corresponding to ERC721 `burn(tokenId)`
     - TODO, see reference IMPL in the meantime